leg100/etok/README.md

 ## Credentials

-Etok looks for credentials in a secret named `etok`.
-If found, the credentials contained within are made available to terraform as environment variables.
+Etok looks for credentials in a secret named `etok` in the relevant namespace.
+The credentials contained within are made available as environment variables.

-For instance to set credentials for the [GCP provider](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#full-reference):
+For instance to set credentials for the [Terraform GCP provider](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#full-reference), or for making backups to GCS:

 ```
 kubectl create secret generic etok --from-file=GOOGLE_CREDENTIALS=[path to service account key]